ogibbo/chord-detection/README.md

 ## Collecting more data to train a new model

-For the demo I collected training data for a few chords, though only the trained model is included in this repo.
+For the demo I collected training data for a few chords, though only the final trained model is included in this repo.
 If you want to include more chords you can run main.py and initialise ChordDetection with collect_data=True and chord={your chord}.
 Once you've done this for all the new chords, you can process the training data by running pre_process.py before training the model with training.py

 ## References